-Dallas Dining: Seed Oil Free Restaurants
+8 Seed Oil Free Dallas Restaurants

 In recent years, there has been a growing awareness of the impact of dietary choices on health.
-Most recently, my patients are asking for seed oil free restaurants options in Dallas.
+Most recently, my patients are asking for seed oil free restaurants options in Dallas-Forth Worth.
 This is likely due to the rise of obesity and metabolic disease in the United States.
 Individuals are looking to take more control of their health and be aware of what they consume by reading labels and paying attention to ingredients.
 One of those ingredients is seed oils.
 And, one contentious issue in the realm of nutrition is the use of seed oils, often touted as healthy but increasingly recognized for their potential drawbacks.

 What oils are considered seed oils?